yangminz/cs-notes/os/xv6-a-simple-unix-like-teaching-operating-system.md

 Call `mappages` to map the physical frames to virtual address.
 Create the page table mappings for the mappings above.

+_To this stage, the page table of `initproc` is the same as kernel._

+`vm.c: inituvm` allocate one new free frame for user space to hold the code & data of `initproc`.
+The program data should be in `initcode.S`.

-`inituvm` allocate one free frame for user space: the user page from `0:4096` --> free frame
+Remap the user page tabe (original same as kernel) from `0:4096` --> free frame.
+Load user .text & .data (< one page size) into this free frame.

+### Set up the trapframe

 Then set trapframe of `userinit`: